xframes-project/xframes-website/docs/intro.md

 Instructions coming soon!
 There might be details in the [project's README file](https://github.com/xframes-project/xframes-delphi).

-### OCaml
+### Rust

 Instructions coming soon!
-There might be details in the [project's README file](https://github.com/xframes-project/xframes-ocaml).
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-rust).

-### C#
+### Ruby

 Instructions coming soon!
-There might be details in the [project's README file](https://github.com/xframes-project/xframes-csharp).
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-ruby).

-### F#
+### Swift

 Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-swift).

+### Kotlin

-There might be details in the [project's README file](https://github.com/xframes-project/xframes-fsharp).
+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-kotlin).

 ### Ada

 Instructions coming soon!
 There might be details in the [project's README file](https://github.com/xframes-project/xframes-ada).

+### Lua

+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-lua).

+### Scala

+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-scala).

+### Julia

+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-julia).

+### Haskell

+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-haskell).

+### Gnu Step (Objective C)

+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-gnustep-objective-c).

 ### D

 Instructions coming soon!
 There might be details in the [project's README file](https://github.com/xframes-project/xframes-dlang).

-### Racket
+### F#

 Instructions coming soon!
-There might be details in the [project's README file](https://github.com/xframes-project/xframes-racket).
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-fsharp).

-### Haskell
+### Nim

 Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-nim).

+### OCaml

+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-ocaml).

+### Zig

+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-zig).

+### Gnu Smalltalk

-There might be details in the [project's README file](https://github.com/xframes-project/xframes-haskell).
+Instructions coming soon!
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-gnu-smalltalk).

 ### Crystal

 Instructions coming soon!
 There might be details in the [project's README file](https://github.com/xframes-project/xframes-crystal).

-### Java
+### Racket

 Instructions coming soon!
-There might be details in the [project's README file](https://github.com/xframes-project/xframes-java).

-### Kotlin

-Instructions coming soon!
-There might be details in the [project's README file](https://github.com/xframes-project/xframes-kotlin).

-### Scala

-Instructions coming soon!
-There might be details in the [project's README file](https://github.com/xframes-project/xframes-scala).
+There might be details in the [project's README file](https://github.com/xframes-project/xframes-racket).

 ### Factor

 Instructions coming soon!
 There might be details in the [project's README file](https://github.com/xframes-project/xframes-factor).

+### WebAssembly

+#### Generate a new WASM-enabled, Webpack-based web application

+Detailed instructions are coming soon!
+Meanwhile, please refer to [this example](https://github.com/andreamancuso/xframes/tree/main/packages/dear-imgui/examples/cra-example).